Ali Nawaz Baloch: Dhaka Mohammedan

-Nawaz was also revered for his goal-scoring abilities in East Pakistan, where he played for Dhaka Mohammedan during the late 1960s, scoring a triple hat-trick while playing for the club against a Middle-Eastern outfit.
+In 1969, Nawaz was recruited to play for Dhaka Mohammedan, due to his impressive goal-scoring abilities in East Pakistan, scoring a triple hat-trick while playing for the club against a Middle-Eastern outfit.
 The feat earned him the name of 'Goal-making machine'.

+Nawaz (right) trying to win the ball, in a match against Dilkusha SC in 1969.

-In the Dhaka First Division League, he scored 45 goals in 19 matches, finishing as top scorer in 1969.
+In the 1969 Dacca Football League, he scored 45 goals in 19 matches, finishing as top scorer in 1969.
+During his stay in the Dhaka League, he also represented Dacca Division at the National Football Championship.

+Return to Pakistan Airlines and UAE stint

+After the independence of Bangladesh in 1971, Nawaz returned to Pakistan Airlines.

 During the 1970s, several local leagues were launched across the Middle East, where several Pakistani players represented club sides in these leagues and some of these players even coached the clubs’ new youth setups.
 Subsequently, Nawaz moved to the United Arab Emirates, where he featured for Emirates Club in the mid-1970s.
 In 1975, Nawaz had impressed the chairman of the club, Sheikh Khalifa Al-Awaisi with his game, and after settling all the matters, Nawaz moved to UAE with his son Javed Nawaz, the latter without the necessity of a passport, visa and any government restrictions.
 Nawaz played for the Abu Dhabi based club for five years.
 He emerged as the top-scorer of the 1975–76 UAE Football League season with 13 goals.
 He also played alongside national teammate Ghulam Sarwar at the club.

 Nawaz played the last national championship for PIA in 1979, winning the league title five times during his stay at the club.
 He also played for local Karachi club Meher Sports FC during the 1970s.